jd28/rollnw/issues/smalls-first-rmlui-managed-lists.md

 Expected implementation cost is medium.
 The dominant work is defining row ownership/lifetime, exposing bounded list updates through the existing RmlUi language binding, and preserving the transaction/undo contract.
-Runtime memory is one owned source batch plus one viewport-sized RmlUi batch for the open view.
+Runtime memory is linear in the current source: one typed Smalls policy batch, one projected `ListItem` batch during replacement, one native copied source batch, and one viewport-sized RmlUi window.

 No performance result is claimed.
 Verification requires counters proving that DOM row count is bounded by viewport plus overscan and a Release trace or